dinkumoil/cuda_file_type_profile/README.md

 # File Type Profile plugin for CudaText

-**Create profiles for files with certain filename extensions and apply the settings automatically when opening a file.**
+**Create profiles for files with certain filename extensions and apply the settings automatically when opening or reopening a file.**

 **This plugin is especially useful when coding Windows Batch scripts or if you have to write, for whatever reason, e.g. Linux shell scripts on a Windows